vishnumaiea/KiExport/Readme.md

 ### `bom`

 Export the bill of materials files.
+KiCad's native format is CSV.
+This CSV file is converted to an Excel (XLS/XLSX) format when you choose that option.

 ```bash
 kiexport bom -if <input_file> -od <output_dir> -t <type>